-Prior to July 1, 2007, the Company concentrated its commercial sales and marketing resources on the United States hospital market, relying on third-party distributors to market and distribute the product outside the United States, and revenues to date have been generated principally from sales of Angiomax in the United States.
-On July 1, 2007, the Company entered into a series of agreements with Nycomed Danmark ApS (Nycomed) pursuant to which the Company terminated its distribution agreement with Nycomed and reacquired all rights held by Nycomed with respect to the distribution and marketing of the Company's product Angiox ® (bivalirudin) in the European Union (excluding Spain, Portugal and Greece) and the former Soviet republics.
-Under these arrangements, the Company assumed control of the marketing of Angiox immediately and Nycomed agreed to provide, on a transitional basis, sales operations services, which ended December 31, 2007 and product distribution services into 2008.
-To support the marketing of Angiox in the countries formerly served by Nycomed, the Company is taking the necessary steps to develop its business infrastructure outside the United States.
+The Company has historically focused its commercial sales and marketing resources on the U.S. hospital market, with revenues to date being generated principally from sales of Angiomax in the United States.
+Prior to July 1, 2007, the Company relied on third-party distributors to market and distribute Angiomax outside the United States.
+On July 1, 2007, the Company entered into a series of agreements with Nycomed Danmark ApS (Nycomed), pursuant to which the Company terminated its distribution agreement with Nycomed and reacquired all rights held by Nycomed with respect to the distribution and marketing of Angiox in the European Union (excluding Spain, Portugal and Greece) and the former Soviet republics (the Nycomed territory).
+Under these arrangements, the Company assumed control of the marketing of Angiox immediately and control of the distribution of Angiox in the majority of the countries in the Nycomed territory during the third quarter of 2008 and the remainder of the countries in the Nycomed territory by December 31, 2008.
+The